 - Allows maximum flexibility for sizing a recipe batch around a particular ingredient.

-Well, hopefully with all those details in summary, you’re starting to envision yourself either as someone who can feel confident staying in the world of cups and spoons or as someone who might benefit by jumping into the world of kitchen scales.
+Hopefully with all those details in summary, you’re starting to envision yourself either as someone who can feel confident staying in the world of cups and spoons, or as someone who might benefit by jumping into the world of kitchen scales.

 In our next two lessons on measuring, I’ll discuss best practices for both methods so you can ensure unbeatable results for your baked treats, no matter how you measure!